double-tilde/site/content/articles/static-site-obsidian-symlink.md

 ![My hugo content folder in my obsdian vault](/images/2025-10-01-obsidian-symlink.png "My hugo content folder in my obsdian vault")

 Feel free to rename this folder, I renamed mine to "Website".
 If you look inside that folder, you should see the structure of your markdown files from your static site.
 Now you have the comfort of all of your Obsidian plugins and familiar interface for writing your articles.
-Any changes you make to the files through Obsidian you will see reflected in your code editor with the static site open or in the browser whilst serving the site locally.
+Any changes you make to the files through Obsidian you will see reflected in your code editor or in the browser whilst serving the site locally.

 Obviously this set up works best for personal blogs and websites.
 You would probably want to look into setting up a [headless CMS](https://jamstack.org/headless-cms/) if you were making a static site for a client and need a more cohesive set up.
 But using a symlink here is quick and simple and doesn't over-engineer the solution, instead we are relying on tools all computers have.
-[Windows has symbolic links](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) too, however the syntax is different to Linux and MacOS.
+[Windows has symbolic links](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) too, however the syntax is different to the syntax used on Linux and MacOS.

 ### Obsidian Sync